-When I was sure that we would not be a burden on their food supply, we began making arrangements for our vacation.
-There was no electricity or running water yet in our part of the island, but we were prepared to deal with that.
+When I was sure that I would not be a burden on their food supply, I began making arrangements for a vacation.
+There was no electricity or running water yet in that part of the island, but I was prepared to deal with that.
 Besides, unlike many other villages, Thibaud is blessed with a great spring and plenty of river water!

 Another immediate example of the damages from the hurricane was at the bar just outside the airport.
 After Tropical Storm Erika, a small Cessna 172 private plane had been ruined by the flooding, and was brought over as an outdoor decoration next to this bar.
 During a trip with some of my school children, I had made a stop there just so they could examine closely a real airplane--the first opportunity any of them had had to actually touch what they sometimes saw flying in the sky.
 Well, the plane was apparently anchored down well near the main wings and the cabin, but Maria had twisted off the tail, like a petulant child playing with a toy.

 Now, driving from the airport allowed me to see much more than I had ever seen before.
 The ocean was often visible through the trees.
 In some ways, it was interesting to have the different perspective, but the cost to get it was too high.
 Another immediate change was seeing all the utility poles along the road.
 Few of them were still standing in their normal positions.
 Most were bent and many of the broken, resulting in the heavy black cables criss-crossing the road, with vehicles simply driving across the wires that now carry no current.